-The Department of Earth, Ocean and Atmospheric Sciences at UBC, one of the largest geoscience groups in Canada is composed of over 40 full-time faculty, a staff complement of 30, a total of 40 research associates and postdoctoral fellows.
-UBC and the Province of British Columbia offer exceptional opportunity for combined field and laboratory research.
+The Department of Earth, Ocean and Atmospheric Sciences (EOAS) at UBC is one of the largest geoscience groups in Canada and is composed of over 40 full-time faculty, 30 staff, and a total of 40 research associates and postdoctoral fellows.
+UBC and the Province of British Columbia offer exceptional opportunities for combined field and laboratory research.
 The Canadian Cordillera offers research opportunities in:

 - petrology of intrusive and volcanic rocks of many kinds, and of metamorphic rocks of all grades

 - structural studies of complex metamorphic terrains exposed in three dimensions

 - mineral exploration methods; mineralogy associated with many different environments